CompCy-lab/SketchKH/README.md

 Distribution-Informed Sketching with Kernel Herding

 ## Overview
-We provide a set of functions for distribution-preserving sketching of multiple single-cell samples via Kernel Herding.
+We provide a set of functions for distribution-aware sketching of multiple single-cell samples via Kernel Herding.
 Our sketeches select a small, representative set of cells from each profiled sample so that all major immune cell-types and their relative frequencies are well-represented.
 * Please see our paper for more information (ACM-BCB 2022) : https://arxiv.org/abs/2207.00584
 * Updated : July 25, 2022